Top 10 Whistler Spring Activities for Families

 1. Dual Sport Day

 Like Schrödinger’s cat (a paradoxical thought experiment), winter both exists and doesn’t exist here in the spring.
 If you’re not ready to say goodbye to the white stuff quite yet, our mountaintops continue to be a winter wonderland.
-From surprise pow days to buttery spring turns, skiing and riding continues well into May with winter operations scheduled to run on Whistler Mountain until May 27.
+From surprise pow days to buttery spring turns, skiing and riding continues well into May.

 For those ready to leave winter behind, warm, valley temperatures quickly melt the snow opening up opportunities for spring and summer sports.
 Spend the day golfing on the greens, getting some hot laps on your downhill or cross-country bike or paddling Whistler’s many lakes.
-Keep an eye on the WORCA website for local trail conditions, and remember to mark May 17, 2019 on your calendar for the opening of the Whistler Mountain Bike Park.
+Keep an eye on the WORCA website for local trail conditions, and remember the opening of the Whistler Mountain Bike Park is usually mid-May.

 The real beauty of spring is that you don’t have to choose between winter and summer.
 As the ultimate dual sport season, you can do both in one day!